thefirethirteen/quick-start/README.md

 # quick-start

-A collection of scripts for a quick start on a new computer using any ubuntu-based linux distribution.
+A collection of scripts for a quick start on a new computer using any ubuntu-based GNU/Linux distribution.

 ## Tested distros:
 * Pop!_OS 20.10